nuttann/nuttann.github.io/achievements.md

   - Collections
     - Ruins of Decay (Plane of Health) {HA}
       - Rusted Claymore of Decay (Gallin, Nanbus)
-    - Medal from the Living (Sul Vius: Demiplane of Decay) {HA}
-      - Medal: Life of Value (Gallin, Nanbus)
-      - Medal: Life of Trust (Gallin, Nanbus)
     - An Ounce of Fetid Flesh (Crypt of Sul)
       - Eye of a Fiend (Nuttann, Gallin, Nanbus)
       - Bony Hand (Nuttann, Gallin, Nanbus)